LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Reconstruct/readme.md

 total_loss = data_loss + physics_loss
 ```

-> 📌 Note: Physics loss is used **only as a soft constraint**, guiding training without forcing convergence.
+> 📌 Note: Physics loss is used **as a soft constraint**, guiding training without forcing convergence.
 This stabilizes learning without overwhelming the supervised signal.

 ---